mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.0 =
+* The plugin has been completely re-written.
+* Redirect loops should no longer be an issue.
+* Bugs are likely to occur.
 = 2.0.4 =
 * Bug Fix - Users using Shared SSL should no longer have broken URL's and redirects.
-* Bug Fix - Pages should correctly be identified as HTTPS if PHP returns an IP address for HTTP_HOST in $_SERVER.
+* Bug Fix - Pages should correctly be identified as HTTPS if PHP returns an IP address for SERVER_ADDR in $_SERVER.
 * Bug Fix - Users using the default permalink structure should now have URL's being properly changed to/from HTTPS.
-* Bug Fix - Uninstall should no longer be interrupted by plugin settings.
 = 2.0.3 =
 * Force SSL Admin will always be enabled when FORCE_SSL_ADMIN is true in wp-config.php.
 * Bug Fix - Users using Shared SSL should no longer have issues with the SSL Host path duplicating in URL's.